Should You Book Flights in Local Currency or Your Own?

 Practical Steps for Any International Booking

-1. Identify the cheapest market using a cross-market tool (RegionFare does this for you on flight searches).
+1. Identify the cheapest market using a cross-market price comparison tool.
 Note the local currency of the cheapest booking market.

 2. When checking out on the non-UK airline or OTA site, verify the displayed currency matches the local currency.
 If the site automatically shows GBP, look for a currency selector and switch to local currency.